- 1. Test for Basic Tablet App Quality

 After you've uploaded the app to the Developer Console, check the APK's Supported Devices list to make sure that the app is not filtered from tablet devices that you want to target.

 It's recommended that you publish your app as a single APK for all screen sizes (phones and tablets), with a single Google Play listing.
 This approach has several important advantages.

 - Easier for users to find your app from search, browsing, or promotions

 - Easier for users to restore your app automatically if they get a new device.

 - Your ratings and download stats are consolidated across all devices.

 - Publishing a tablet app in a second listing can dilute ratings for your brand.

 If necessary, you can alternatively choose to deliver your app using Multiple APK Support, although in most cases using a single APK to reach all devices is strongly recommended.

 Setting Up a Test Environment for Tablets

-To assess the quality of your app on tablets — both for core app quality and tablet app quality — you need to set up a suitable hardware or emulator environment for testing.
+Assess the quality of your app on tablets — both for core app quality and tablet app quality — with a suitable hardware or emulator environment for testing.